jonzxz/jonnywritesterraform/nginx-playground/README.md

 # README

+# What is this?
+- This was an OA for a job interview, most of the items listed here are all part of the assessment requirements.
+- This is no longer maintained and will be branched as nginx-playground for archival purposes only.

 ## Repository Structure
 - Repository contains modules such as `autoscaling`, `bucket`, `loadbalancer` and `autoscaling`.
 - These modules are invoked by `playground` to set up a cloud environment stack consisting of VPC, 2 public subnets, 2 private subnets, the relevant route tables (and their entries), NAT, Elastic IPs, bucket for static site and the autoscaling groups.